 In addition, regular increases to the provincial minimum wage, the recent increase to the PST and other new taxes added to services such as insurance, rent charged by school divisions or other landlords, inflationary increases to all operating expenses all require a reliable, stable, and predictable funding formula.
-For these reasons, MCCA supports governments plan to annualize child care funding.

-- 5.1 Ensure operating funding will support the market competitive wages necessary to attract and retain a skilled child care workforce. - 5.2 In consultation with direct service providers, undertake a study of options for a modernized funding model, that provides stable funding that reflect actual current operating costs, and does not unduly burden volunteers with fundraising in order to establish or remain viable. - 5.3 Operating costs increase annually and funding must also increase annually at or above the rate of inflation, inclusive of all standard operating expenses, such as market competitive compensation rates, employer portion of benefits, children's program, and which may also include variable expenses such as rent, utilities, administration costs, special circumstance expenses and the cost of all government mandated requirements such as new legislation, quality enhancements, or minimum wage increases.

-- 5.4 In the same way that the Manitoba Rent Guidelines provide "fairness for renters and property owners", child care funding must provide fairness, neither charging unaffordable fees to parents, nor expecting employees to subsidize the cost through lower compensation or fundraising.
+- 5.1 Ensure operating funding will support the market competitive wages necessary to attract and retain a skilled child care workforce. - 5.2 In consultation with direct service providers, undertake a study of options for a modernized funding model, that provides stable funding that reflect current operating costs, and does not unduly burden volunteers with fundraising in order to establish or remain viable. - 5.3 Operating costs increase annually and funding must also increase annually at or above the rate of inflation, inclusive of all standard operating expenses, such as market competitive compensation rates, employer portion of benefits, children's program, and which may also include variable expenses such as rent, utilities, administration costs, special circumstance expenses and the cost of all government mandated requirements such as new legislation, quality enhancements, or minimum wage increases. - 5.4 In the same way that the Manitoba Rent Guidelines provide "fairness for renters and property owners", child care funding must provide fairness, neither charging unaffordable fees to parents, nor expecting employees to subsidize the cost through lower compensation or fundraising.
 Landlords can apply for an increase beyond the allowable minimum if they can show the increase will not cover costs; a similar option must be developed for child care centres if their maximum allowable revenue cannot cover operating costs. - 5.5 The Government of Manitoba should regulate the maximum fee child care centres must charge.
-Leaving it up to the Board of Directors, a majority of whom are parents having to decide on a fee increase for themselves, is an obvious conflict of interest. - 5.6 The Government of Canada provides a Universal Child Care Benefit to "help Canadian families.....by supporting their child care choices through direct financial support."
-The federal government recently announced it plans to increase the Universal Child Care Benefit by \$60.00 a month starting July 1, 2015 and extend it to parents of school age children.
-MCCA recommends the Government of Manitoba should add \$3.00 a day (\$60.00 divided by 20 work days a month) to the daily cost of regulated child care fees in Manitoba.
-This would generate over \$25.M more revenue into child care facilities a year, which is likely enough new revenue to ensure competitive salaries for the entire child care workforce.
+Leaving it up to the Board of Directors, a majority of whom are parents having to decide on a fee increase for themselves, is an obvious conflict of interest.